-When I finally gave in to my husband’s demands to get a GPS, the question was, which one is best for me and for my growing family.
-Do I want one only he and I can use, or one I can easily teach the kids to use too in case of emergencies.
+When I finally gave in to my husband’s demands to get a GPS, the question was, which one is the best handheld GPS for hiking for me and for my growing family.
+Do I want one only he and I can use, or one I can easily teach the kids to use too in case of emergencies?
 We’re pretty rugged and need tough equipment to keep up with us, so which ones could handle that?

 After a lot of research, these are the best new handheld GPS devices on the market: